mwang87/MassQueryLanguage/docs/docs/index.md

-## What is Mass Query Language
+## What is Mass Spec Query Language

-The Mass Query Langauge is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
+The Mass Spec Query Langauge (MSQL) is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
 It is inspired by SQL, but it attempts to bake in assumptions of mass spectrometry to make querying much more natural for mass spectrometry users.
+Broadly we attempt to design it according to several principles:

+1. Expressiveness - Capture complex mass spectrometry patterns that the community would like to look for
+1. Precision - Exactly prescribe how to find data without ambiguity
+1. Relatively Natural - MSQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.

 ## Try it out